 As U.S. hegemony wanes, new opportunities for anti-systemic challenges are opening (Robinson 2008; DuBoff 2003; Arrighi and Silver 1999; Smith 2014).
 Peripheral and semi-peripheral countries experiencing industrial growth are exercising more influence, with an increasing ability to destabilize the balance of centralized power in the Global North.
 Despite the rise of new challenges to state power (Sassen 1996) states remain the principal institutions in global politics; and as such, regional cooperation among counter-hegemonic forces provide space for states to implement alternatives to global capitalism (Smith and Wiest 2012).

 The potential for some states to challenge the neoliberal paradigm is crucial to our understanding of strategies of resistance (Subramaniam 2015).
 In order to implement a counterhegemonic agenda, a state may experiment with differing notions of power.
 Internally, the state maintains a dominating power (by controlling institutions, for example).
 However, the traditional notions of power as solely dominating/coercive may be insufficient.
 I draw on differing notions of power and argue that the state may exercise multiple forms of power.
 For instance, Pearce found evidence of a non-dominating power that “nurtures cooperation and capacity to act but which also impacts and generates change” (2013: 641).
 This kind of power can be transformative, wherein we build “models for a new society based on power understood as energy and initiative” (2013: 651).
 Wainwright (2016:11) also writes about the transformative capacity of power and notes that this kind of power was “discovered by social movements as they move[d] beyond protest to proposing practical, prefigurative solutions.”
 A state may access or create space for the emergence of transformative power by rejecting neoliberalism and creating something new.
 Indeed, Wainwright (2016:13) notes that dominating and transformative power may work together where power as domination supports a transformative power: “For example, a change in the balance of power in society…can lead to progressive control over the state or progressive shifts within governing parties, which can in turn lead to some form of governmental support for a transformative movement.”
-If the point of departure of radical transformative politics is indeed national (Gramsci 1971) how the state reformulates power in the process of moving beyond neoliberal capitalism is critical.
+If the point of departure of radical transformative politics is indeed national (Gramsci 1971), how the state reformulates power in the process of moving beyond neoliberal capitalism is critical.
 I turn now to examine how Ecuador has pursued this via the state’s adoption of buen vivir.

 CASE BACKGROUND: ECUADOR